Early Signs Stress Is Shifting Into Anxiety

 Online therapy made easy with Ideal Progress—serving all of Maryland with expert mental health support and guidance.

 Stress rarely arrives all at once.
-It usually builds in the background until something small pushes you past your limit.
+It typically builds in the background until something relatively small pushes the system past its limit.
 Early signs often include:

 • Restlessness that never fully settles